crate/croud/docs/commands/clusters.rst

    If you want a more recent backup, there are several options:

-   - :ref:`Create an AWS S3 repository <crate-reference:ref-create-repository>`
+   - :ref:`Create an AWS S3 repository <crate-reference:sql-create-repository>`
      with a ``base_path`` of ``/<project_id>/<cluster_id>/<name>``.
      ``<project_id>`` and ``<cluster_id>`` refer to the "dashed" form of the corresponding ID (``XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``). ``<name>``